kevinmarkley/WP_Site/chef/cookbooks/database/README.md

   action     :create
 end

-# The same as above but utilizing hashed password string instead of
-# plain text one
-postgresql_database_user 'disenfranchised' do
-  connection    postgresql_connection_info
-  password      hashed_password('md5eacdbf8d9847a76978bd515fae200a2a')
-  action        :grant
-end

 # Do the same but pass the provider to the database resource
 database_user 'disenfranchised' do
   connection postgresql_connection_info